Contributed By BonelliErede

 Mezzanine debt is not frequently used in Italian acquisition deals, although it can be used in multi-jurisdictional deals.
 Equally, payment-in-kind debt and equity kicker structures are not commonly used.

-For the utilisation of private placements, please see 3.4 Bonds/HYB above.
+For the utilisation of private placements, see 3.4 Bonds/High-Yield Bonds.
 Loan notes instead are not common in the Italian market.

 The components of a debt financing vary, depending on the size of the deal.
 Larger financings can comprise a combination of the following: